Editor's Note: What immediately follows is a rundown of the latest changes and additions since this review was last updated.

 The ExpressVPN Windows client has a comfortable and familiar interface which immediately makes you feel at home.
 A big On/ Off button allows you to activate the service when required, a clear status display shows you the current server, a Choose Location button enables picking something else, and a menu button top-left gives speedy access to other features.

 There are a host of ways to choose the best server.
 A Smart Location feature picks your closest server.
 You can double-click a country to access its best location, or browse every location within a country and choose one manually.
-A Recent Connections list displays your last three choices, making it quick and easy to reconnect.
-A Search box allows you to find locations by keyword, and you can even add individual locations to a Favorites list.
-This is just about as much location-picking functionality as we've seen in VPN software.
+A Search box allows you to find locations by keyword.
+You can add individual locations to a Favorites list.
+The latest edition of the client even displays recent locations on the main client window, for faster reconnections.
+This is just about as much location-picking functionality as we've seen in any VPN software.

 The client also makes smart use of its system tray icon.
 Right-clicking displays a menu which includes your last three locations, and choosing one of those will get you connected immediately, without having to open the full client at all.

-A capable Settings dialog allows you to choose from five protocol variations: OpenVPN/ UDP, OpenVPN TCP, L2TP - IPSec, PPTP and SSTP.
+A capable Settings dialog allows you to choose from four protocol variations: OpenVPN/ UDP, OpenVPN TCP, L2TP - IPSec and PPTP (SSTP has been dropped).
 It's good to have that choice, although we're less enthusiastic about the default 'Automatic' setting, where apparently 'ExpressVPN will automatically pick the protocol most appropriate for your network.'
 Not only do we have no idea how the decision is made (the website offers no clues), but we can't even check it, because the client doesn't tell you which protocol is currently active.
 This seems a poor design decision to us, but if you're concerned, it's easily fixed: choose a specific protocol (OpenVPN UDP, probably) and the client will use that, every time.

 Elsewhere, a Kill Switch blocks all internet traffic if the VPN connection drops, reducing the chance of any data leaks.
 There's no setup involved with this, it's enabled by default, and will automatically protect your privacy.